News

 September 23, 2009

 Well it was a good first weekend, a bit rusty as expected, but all of the horses jumped well and are now ready to attack the upcoming season.
-Clyde especially, is drawing a lot of attention out in the practice areas showing off his power and scope, and Slick was certainly trying his hardest to jump me out of the saddle with his scopey style!
+Clyde especially, is drawing a lot of attention out in the practice areas showing off his power and scope, and Slick was also imprtessing with his scopey style!

 Pictured above: Slick jumping in the 1.20m class.